philipxray/credit_risk/README4.md

 <img width="629" height="429" alt="image" src="https://github.com/user-attachments/assets/72ac12f9-a612-4a9c-a8fe-a2c872f47729" />

-Default rates increased sharply among customers reaching higher delinquency severity tiers, suggesting that prolonged repayment failure is one of the strongest predictors of eventual default.
+Severity is often a stronger predictor than frequency alone.
+More severe delinquency statuses show materially higher default rates.
+As well default rates increased sharply among customers reaching higher delinquency severity tiers, suggesting that prolonged repayment failure is one of the strongest predictors of eventual default.
 Together, frequency and severity capture both short-term instability and deeper financial distress.
 ****
 > 3. How Do Balances and Payments Differ Between Default and Non-Default Accounts?